jdav-dev/invisible_threads/README.md

     ![Closed thread with an unsubscribed participant](/priv/static/images/screenshots/closed_thread.png)

-When you're done with the demo, feel free to delete your data.
-Or, keep using Invisible Threads if you find it useful!
+When you're done with the demo, feel free to delete your data, or keep using Invisible Threads if you find it useful!

 ## Code Repository